wdmapp/wdmapp-config/docs/machines/rhea.rst

 .. note::

-   The E4S prjoect has created a build cache for Rhea.
+   The `E4S project <https://e4s.io/>`_ has created a build cache for Rhea.
 This provides many packages as precompiled binaries, so will reduce the installation time.
 To use it: